 Like the prow of a steamship, the base structure thrusts itself into the street intersection, and the stair tower rises above it like a command bridge.

 The monumental effect of the building is explained by the succession of massive rectangular and circular structures.

 The station manager’s office was constructed as a command bridge projecting above the structure, as was common on ocean liners.
 The circular windows are also reminiscent of ship designs.

 In the 1920s, the area around the property in Favoriten was a barracks village.
 It was demolished in order to erect the imposing substation.

-The design of the functional building, which is unusual for Vienna, possibly goes back to Soviet designs.
+The design of the functional building, which is unusual for Vienna, possibly goes back to Soviet Architecture.

 The Favoriten substation is one of the oldest substations of Wiener Netze GmbH, which is still in operation after the renewal of the technical equipment.